Using Your Voice

 Letting Things Take as Much Time as They Need to Take

 Patience is key.
 When you work with horses, you have to remember that to do it right, it takes time.
 Slow down.
 Watch and listen.
 Remember that weeks, months, and years should be your time frame, not seconds, minutes, or even days.
 Take Buster here.
 He doesn’t like bridling.
 Don’t know why.
-Maybe someone wasn’t very nice to him, …
+Maybe someone… Continue reading Letting Things Take as Much Time as They Need to Take

 The Importance of Not Taking It Personally